callmemagnus/nextcloud-frontend-insight/README.md

 ## How It Works

-1. **Client Script**: When a user accesses any Nextcloud page, the FrontEndInsight client script is automatically loaded
+1. **Client Script**: When a user accesses any Nextcloud page, the Frontend Insight client script is automatically loaded
 2. **Error Listening**: The script listens for:
    - JavaScript errors via `window.addEventListener('error')`
    - Unhandled promise rejections via `window.addEventListener('unhandledrejection')`
-3. **Reporting**: When an error occurs, the client sends it to `/apps/frontendinsight/report/error` with:
+3. **Reporting**: When an error occurs, the client sends it to `/apps/frontend-insight/report/error` with:
    - Timestamp
    - Error type
    - User agent